The Volkswagen Group

 Under the vision "Mobility for generations to come." the Volkswagen Group with its sharpened NEW AUTO Group strategy 2030 provides answers to the challenges of today and tomorrow.
 Our goal is to sustainably shape mobility for present and future generations.
 Our promise: With electric drives, digital connectivity and autonomous driving, we are making automobiles cleaner, quieter, more intelligent and safer.
 At the same time, our core product becomes even more emotional and offers a completely new driving experience.
 In this way, the car can continue to be a cornerstone of contemporary, individual and affordable mobility in the future.
 In addition, we are committed to the Paris Agreement on climate protection and are one of the first companies in our industry to commit ourselves to becoming a carbon-neutral company by 2050.
 This includes our vehicles, plants and processes.

 The Volkswagen Group consists of two divisions: the Automotive Division and the Financial Services Division.
-The Automotive Division, in turn, comprises two business areas: “Passenger Cars" and "Commercial Vehicles and Power Engineering”.
-The activities of the Automotive Division are centered on the development of vehicles and engines, the production and sale of passenger cars, commercial vehicles, trucks and buses, as well as the genuine parts, large-bore diesel engines, turbomachinery, special gear units, propulsion components and testing systems businesses.
-The acquisition of Ducati has expanded this to include motorcycles.
-The Financial Services Division, which corresponds to the Financial Services segment, combines dealer and customer financing, leasing, banking and insurance activities, fleet management and mobility offerings.
+The Automotive Division comprises the Passenger Cars, Commercial Vehicles and Power Engineering business areas.
+Activities of the Automotive Division comprise in particular the development of vehicles and engines, the production and sale of passenger cars, light commercial vehicles, trucks, buses and motorcycles, as well as genuine parts, large-bore diesel engines, turbomachinery, special gear units, propulsion components and testing systems businesses.
+Mobility solutions are gradually being added to the range.
+The Ducati brand is allocated to the Audi brand and thus to the Passenger Cars Business Area.
+The activities of the Financial Services Division comprise dealer and customer financing, vehicle leasing, direct banking and insurance activities, fleet management and mobility offerings.